2022 Zandvoort Formula 3 round

 The 2022 Zandvoort Formula 3 round was a motor racing event held on 3 and 4 September 2022 at the Circuit Zandvoort, Zandvoort, Netherlands.
-It was the eight and penultimate race of the 2022 FIA Formula 3 Championship, and was held in support of the 2022 Dutch Grand Prix.
+It was the penultimate race of the 2022 FIA Formula 3 Championship, and was held in support of the 2022 Dutch Grand Prix.

 Driver changes

 Due to their commitments at the 2022 Euroformula Open Championship in Imola this weekend, Oliver Goethe and Christian Mansell missed the Zandvoort round and were replaced by Sebastián Montoya and David Schumacher, driving for Campos Racing and Charouz Racing System respectively.

 Classification

 Qualifying

 Zane Maloney took pole position ahead of Victor Martins and Jak Crawford.
-By securing his second pole in this season, the Bajan driver is the first driver in this season to become a repeat polesitter.
+By securing his second pole in this season, the Bajan driver was the first driver in this season to become a repeat polesitter.